Page 1 of 1

 Image

-Incidentally, most other files can have blank line spaces in them.
+Incidentally, most other files can have blank line spaces in them, without causing any problems.

 You may have noticed some numbers in the corner of the VIM screenshots.